 Pursuant to the Declaration of Trust and the Articles of Granite GP, at all times, each REIT Unit must be "stapled" to a GP Share unless there is an Event of Uncoupling.
-As part of the 2013 Arrangement, Granite REIT and Granite GP entered into a support agreement dated as of January 3, 2013 (the "Support Agreement") which contains provisions that facilitate the Stapled Unit structure.
+As part of the 2013 Arrangement, Granite REIT and Granite GP entered into a support agreement dated as of January 3, 2013, as amended and restated on December 20, 2017 (the "Support Agreement"), which contains provisions that facilitate the Stapled Unit structure.